DataStax-Academy/cassandra4-migrating-from-cassandra3/step3.md

 **9. Availability**

 Confirm that areas of the application that require strong consistency are using the `LOCAL_QUORUM` consistency level and the replication factor of 3.

-When `LOCAL_QUORUM` is used with a replication factor below 3, all nodes must be available for requests to succeed.
+When `LOCAL_QUORUM` is used with a replication factor below 3, all replicas must be available for requests to succeed.
 A rolling restart using this configuration will result in full or partial unavailability while a node is *DOWN*.

 You are now ready to begin the upgrade.